 1. Requires no coding

-This is a declarative language, one just needs to mention the output he/she wants.
-It has straight forward commands to perform actions like a select, update, delete etc. One does not need to write complex code to retrieve data from a database or manipulate the data.
+This is declarative language; one just needs to mention the output he/she wants.
+It has straightforward commands to perform actions like select, update, delete etc. One does not need to write complex code to retrieve data from a database or manipulate the data.